-- A. Because of the variety of internal agency process requirements, it is important for agencies to adopt agency-specific procedures in accordance with SAM 2416.
-The Board of Examiners (BOE) instructs all agencies to establish procedures regarding agency employees accurately requesting, approving, monitoring, and reporting all travel and per diem.
+- B. Because of the variety of internal agency process requirements, it is important for agencies to adopt agency-specific procedures in accordance with SAM 2416.
+Agencies must establish procedures regarding agency employees accurately requesting, approving, monitoring, and reporting all travel and per diem.
 These procedures should address, but may not be limited to, the following: - 1.
 Required forms and instructions for completion of in-state and out-of-state travel requests. - 2.
 Approval processes. - 3.
 Verification for budget authority. - 4.
 Submittal timeframe requirements for both travel requests and travel claims. - 5.
 Estimating compensation while traveling. - 6.
 Travel advances. - 7.
 Procedure exceptions.